sylk0s/dotfiles/README.md

 sudo nixos-install --flake .#<host-name> --root /mnt
 ```

+Notes:
+- will need to create `/persist/home/<user>` and chmod for each

 /* OLD THINGS
 - copy and setup dots. will be easier now with some creature comforts
   - copy uuids, copy hardware-config, write host file